 Our boys are both trained, but Humphrey has always been rather wilful.
-He is usually very responsive, that is unless something more interesting is on offer.
+He’s usually responsive, mostly, unless something more interesting is on offer.
+Not ideal.
 We worked with a trainer when he was young on his overly social nature and he now has much better recall.
 Unfortunately, he has never consistently responded to commands to leave, drop, or give when he discovers a “delightful” object (usually something dead, stinky, or both).
+Cue the neck dive and stink roll!
 I’m going to revisit that gap in our core obedience training.
 I’m not the most patient (understatement) when these showdowns happen, so I’ll be working on my own calm assertive consistency shortcomings too.

 I’ve also returned to my habit of doing dedicated training activities with the boys daily as part of our routine.
 They’re not natural tricksters (at least not by command), but do enjoy showing off their favourite moves for a shower of praise and treats.
 It’s also great mental stimulation, especially for Oli who is less active in outings and play now that he is a slow and steady senior.
 Training can be a great stretch out opportunity for seniors, too.
 I’ll also try adding a few new tricks to the repertoire, especially for Humphrey.
 Hmmm…